 Let’s discuss some examples of unique storage and reporting laws across the nation.

-As of October 2019, 11 states have passed what can only be categorized as “stringent” firearm storage laws.
+11 states have now passed what can only be categorized as “stringent” firearm storage laws.
 For example, Massachusetts goes so far as to generally require all firearms to be stored with a tamper-resistant mechanical lock or other safety device when not in use.
 Other states, including California and New York, have specific regulations about the standards, characteristics, design, and operation and construction of gun locking devices.